 - 1.3 The application site is identified in the adopted West Sussex Waste Local Plan (2014) as a Strategic Waste Site.
 In 2015, Grundon Waste Management Limited secured planning permission for an energy from waste facility and a materials recovery facility, known as the Circular Technology Park (application reference: WSCC/096/13/F).
 The application was subject to environmental impact assessment (EIA) and accompanied by an ES.
-The approved facilities have not been built, although the permission has been implemented and the site currently operates as a WTS that usually handles about 20 - 25,000 tonnes per annum (tpa).
-This year, however, the facility has experienced an increase in throughput as waste normally processed by Viridor's Westhampnett WTS, has been diverted to Grundon's Ford WTS for processing instead.
-This is a result of a significant fire at the Westhampnett WTS that put the facility out of operation.
-The facility is currently being repaired and is due to be operational in Autumn 2020.
-Once Viridor's facility is operating again it is expected that the throughput at Grundon's WTS will drop from the current tonnage of around 50,000 tpa back to its usual annual processing tonnage of 20 - 25,000 tpa. - 1.4 Planning permission was granted in August 2019 for a new access road that has replaced the previous one-way circulation system (application reference: WSCC/027/18/F).
+The approved facilities have not been built, although the permission has been implemented and the site currently operates as a WTS that usually handles about 20 - 25,000 tonnes per annum (tpa). - 1.4 Planning permission was granted in August 2019 for a new access road that has replaced the previous one-way circulation system (application reference: WSCC/027/18/F).
 The associated Section 106 agreement also increases the permitted heavy goods vehicle (HGV) movements to / from the site and amends the approved waste delivery hours.
-Construction of the road was recently completed and vehicles are no longer using Rollaston Park Road to access the site or the private access road to the north of Rodney Crescent to egress onto Ford Road.
-The access road application was also subject to EIA and accompanied by an ES.
+Construction of the road was completed in early 2020 and vehicles are no longer using Rollaston Park Road to access the site or the private access road to the north of Rodney Crescent to egress onto Ford Road.
+The access road application was also subject to EIA and accompanied by an ES. - 1.5 In June 2020 an application (WSCC/036/20) was submitted to WSCC for the demolition of existing buildings and structures, and the construction and operation of an ERF and a WSTF for treatment of municipal, commercial and industrial wastes, including ancillary buildings, structures, parking, hardstanding and landscape works.
+Following consultation on the submitted application and discussion with WSCC officers, it was considered that the landscape and visual impact, together with the associated impact on the setting of designated heritage assets was unlikely to be acceptable.
+A detailed re-design and analysis of the related technical issues was subsequently undertaken and the proposals revised in line with this, together with an EIA Regulation 25 request by WSCC for further information.
+Application WSCC/036/20 was therefore subsequently withdrawn on the submission of this revised application.
+Further details on the redesign are set out in chapter 4 (Alternatives) and on the Regulation 25 request in chapter 5 (Environmental issues and methodology, and in technical appendix A: EIA Scoping).